hilton/hilton.github.com/blog/_posts/2026-01-06-curate-unread-books.md

 A whole bookcase of unread books gives you plenty of options for what to read next, but only when you solve the bookcase curation problem.
-Without some kind of plan, you end up with a random selection of books you don’t really want to read.
+Without a plan, you end up with a random selection of books you don’t want to read.

-The well-curated unread-books bookcase has the same variety as the books you like to read.
+A well-curated unread-books bookcase has the same variety as the books you read.
-This of course requires self-reflection and honesty about the difference between the books you actually read, and books you want to _have read_.
+This requires self-reflection, and honesty about the difference between the books you actually read, and books you want to _have read_.

 ## Genres

-I have four genres in my various bookcases, both _read_ and _unread_:
+My bookcases cover four genres:

 1. my favourite genre
 2. guilty pleasures, for easy reading
-3. ‘normal’ fiction, for balance, variety, and new discoveries
+3. ‘normal’ fiction, to balance the above, and for new discoveries
-4. non-fiction, to read in parallel with fiction.
+4. non-fiction.

-If you read more than one genre, or both non-fiction and fiction, you’ll need at least one option for each.
+If you read more than one genre, you’ll need at least one unread option for each one.
-Alternating between genres and authors lets you introduce easy reading after a tough read, while stopping the easy reading’s formulaic writing getting stale.
+Alternating genres and authors gives you easy reading options after a tough read, while stopping the easy reading’s formulaic writing getting stale.

 ## Lengths

-My unread books include epic trilogies, that really keep you going, and postpone book completion disappointment.
+My unread books include epic trilogies that postpone book completion disappointment.
-But sometimes, I only want a short detour into a different genre between longer books.
+But sometimes, I only want a short genre detour between longer books.

-In each genre, curate a mix of short novels, longer novels, and whole series.
+In each genre, curate a mix of short and long novels, and series.
-Then you can read different genres in turn, for the variety, but also choose your pace.
+Choose short novels to avoid getting stuck on one book for too long, when you don’t have enough time to read.

 ## Dimensions

-While I generally avoid reading more than one novel at a time, I don’t want to take the last fifty pages of a book on holiday.
+I don’t want to take the last fifty pages of a book on holiday.
-Similarly, when I go on a day trip, I take a slim small-format (178 mm) paperback, instead of carrying a heavy brick of a book, or an oversized trade paperback.
+And when I go on a day trip, I take a slim small-format (178 mm) paperback, instead of carrying a heavy brick of a book, or an oversized trade paperback.

-Books tend to all come in the same shape, but they do come in different sizes.
+Books tend to come one shape, but different sizes.
-Curate your unread bookcase to include sizes and genres suitable for reading on the go, so you can always have a book with you when you find yourself stuck somewhere.
+Curate your unread bookcase to include travel-size books, so you can always have a book to read when you get stuck somewhere.

 ## Recommendations

-I have a few prolific favourite authors, and can easily fill my unread bookcase with safe options that I know I will like.
+My more prolific favourite authors can easily fill my unread bookcase with safe options that I know I will like.
 I also need variety, and the occasional new author, though.
 Recommendations help with both.